 - Adobe is a trademark of Adobe Systems Incorporated. - Microsoft and Windows are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. - Macintosh and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries. - SDXC logo is a trademark of SD-3C, LLC. - HDMI, HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing LLC. - The Wi-Fi CERTIFIED logo and the Wi-Fi Protected Setup mark are trademarks of the Wi-Fi Alliance. - WPS used on camera settings screens and in this manual stands for Wi-Fi Protected Setup. - The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by Canon Inc. is under license.
-Other trademarks and trade names are those of their respective owners. - All other trademarks are the property of their respective owners.
+Other trademarks and trade names are those of their respective owners. - USB Type-CTM and USB-CTM are trademarks of USB Implementers Forum. - All other trademarks are the property of their respective owners.